-NAND will double in density ever year in the short term and slow to a doubling every 2 years.
-The doubling every 2 years will be faster than the projected lithography node migration due to the further increase in the number of bits stored in a single memory cell from one and two to four on some cell types.
-NAND density has generally been $4\times$ the NOR density at any given technology generation and the forecast shows that trend continuing.
+NAND will double in density ever year in the short term and slow to a doubling every 1.5 years.
+The doubling every 1.5 years will be faster than the projected lithography node migration due to the further increase in the number of bits stored in a single memory cell from one and two to four on some cell types.
+NAND density has generally been 4× the NOR density at any given technology generation and the forecast shows that trend continuing.
 Use of error correction allows greater uncorrected error rates and enables increased bits per memory cell.
 NAND bus width has continued to be primarily 8 bit with some products at 16 bit.

-NOR memory density is expected to increase slowly over the roadmap period and remain flat toward the end of the roadmap.
-NOR was projected in previous roadmaps have 32 I/O products, but 32 I/O for NOR has been removed starting with the 2007 roadmap.
-NOR products have been either 8 or 16 bit, but there has been a rapid increase in the number of designs with x1 to x4 serial I/O. I/O data rates are forecasted to increase to 533 Mb/s over the roadmap period to keep pace with faster ASIC devices used in embedded applications.
+NOR memory density is expected to double every three years over the roadmap period.
+The 2005 and previous roadmaps have consistently shown a 32 I/O NOR product, but 32 I/O for NOR has been removed form the 2007 roadmap.
+NOR products will be organized as either 8 or 16 bit, but the number of I/Os will vary due to implementations of serial and multiple busses.
+I/O data rates are forecasted to increase to 533 Mb/s over the roadmap period to keep pace with faster ASIC devices used in embedded applications.